The story of Samson and Delilah has many lessons for men of today who fall in love without taking caution.

 Here, the Bible gives us a powerful moral lesson from the story of Samson and Delilah.
 That love was built on certain conditions.
 So it wasn’t real.

 Delilah became the greatest cause of man’s downfall aside from Eve.
 In the name of love, he brought down the strongest man ever to live.
+Although he was the strongest, full of the Spirit of God, and a judge for Israel but he failed woefully due to disobedience.

 “And she said to him, why do you say you are my lover when your heart is not mine.
 Three times you have made sport of me and have not made clear to me the secret of your strength”(Judges 16:15).